Dynamic Pacing for Real-time Satellite Traffic: Abstract

 Google's congestion control (GCC) has become a cornerstone for real-time video and audio communication, yet its performance remains fragile in emerging Low Earth Orbit (LEO) networks.
-Sparse direct-to-device constellations offer longer duration links and reduced handover frequency compared to dense deployments, presenting a unique opportunity for high-quality real-time communication (RTC) in environments with limited terrestrial network infrastructure.
-In this paper, we study the behavior of videoconferencing systems in sparse LEO constellations.
+In this paper, we study the behavior of videoconferencing systems in LEO constellations.
 We observe that video quality degrades due to inherent delays and network instability introduced by the high altitude and rapid movement of LEO satellites, with these effects exacerbated by WebRTC's conventional ``one-size-fits-all'' sender-side pacing queue management.
-To boost RTC performance, we introduce a data-driven queue management mechanism that adapts the maximum pacing queue capacity based on predicted handover activity.
-Specifically, our approach employs shorter queue limits during stable, no-handover phases to prioritize low latency communication, and preemptively increases pacing queue capacity when entering periods of increased handover activity to absorb disruptions.
-Our method yields up to $3$x improvements in video bitrate and reduces freeze rate by $62\%$ compared to default WebRTC.
+To address these challenges, we introduce a data-driven queue management mechanism that tunes the maximum pacing queue capacity based on predicted handover activity, minimizing latency during no-handover periods and prioritizing stability when entering periods of increased handover activity.
+Our method yields up to $3$x improvements in video bitrate and reduces freeze rate by $62\%$ in emulation, while delivering up to a $41\%$ reduction in freeze rate and $40\%$ decrease in mean packet loss on real Starlink constellations compared to WebRTC's default pacing queue policy.